ABAP Keyword Documentation → ABAP − Reference → Program Flow Logic → Exception Handling → Class-Based Exceptions → TRY

 Note

-, the attribute IS_RESUMABLE of the exception object is undefined.
+Within a CATCH block without the addition BEFORE UNWIND, the attribute IS_RESUMABLE of the exception object is undefined.

 Example

 Catches exceptions with an inline declaration of an object reference variable.
-The static type of this variable is cx
+The static type of this variable is cx.

 CLASS cx DEFINITION INHERITING FROM cx_dynamic_check.